Solutions · Industry

 Logistics.

-Generative AI for exception handling, document extraction, and customer-comms automation across TMS / WMS surfaces.
+Generative AI for exception handling, document extraction, and customer-comms across TMS / WMS surfaces.

 Industry context

-Logistics operators do not need generative AI in the routing engine — they need it in the exception lane, where every shipment with a damaged document, mismatched HS code, or unhappy consignee costs more than the freight itself.
+Logistics operators do not need generative AI in the routing engine.
+They need it in the exception lane, where a damaged document, mismatched HS code, or unhappy consignee costs more than the freight itself.
 Across our service lines: In logistics, generative AI tends to attach to exception handling, shipment-document extraction, and customer-service triage rather than core routing.
 For logistics operators, custom builds typically sit on top of TMS or WMS platforms, automating exception flows and customer-facing tooling.
-Logistics integrations bolt AI onto TMS/WMS systems — exception handling, document extraction, and customer-comms automation.
+Logistics integrations bolt AI onto TMS/WMS systems: exception handling, document extraction, and customer-comms automation.
 Logistics cloud designs front high-volume telemetry pipelines with cost-tiered storage and selective real-time analytics.
 In logistics, data science improves route optimisation, ETA prediction, and exception forecasting.
-In our coverage footprint this is the day-job for buyers at organisations like Suncorp, Virgin Australia, Flight Centre — the bar for production-grade systems in logistics is set by operators of that scale.
-We do not deploy agents that take action on physical-fulfilment systems autonomously; agentic workflows generate proposed actions for human dispatchers to approve.
+In our coverage footprint this is the day-job for buyers at organisations like Suncorp, Virgin Australia, Flight Centre.
+The bar for production-grade systems in logistics is set by operators of that scale.
+We do not deploy agents that act on physical-fulfilment systems autonomously.
+Agentic workflows propose actions for human dispatchers to approve.

 Where it lands first

-The use-cases we see produce measurable value in logistics.
+The use-cases that produce measurable value in logistics.

 - 01